sergioisidoro/about-me/index.md

 In 2018 I got back to my roots, joining the development team at [KaikuHealth](https://kaikuhealth.com/), contributing as well to the risk management process development.

 # Tech
-I don't really know what people want when asking for a "Full stack".
-Front-end with back-end skillz? or a Back-end with front-end skills?
-Jack of all trades, master of none?

-The truth is that I do enjoy building small MVPs end to end, and a can make a prototype in every corner of a product.
+ I do enjoy building small MVPs end to end, and a can make a prototype in every corner of a product.
 My swiss army knife tech stack is: Docker + Flask + SQL Alchemy + Bootstrap

 I can deal cards in: